 - "Furthering the Adaptation and Implementation of LGBTQ-Inclusive Sexuality" Education, from Trust for America's Health, includes summaries of research and data, as well as concrete ideas for providing inclusive education.

 - Gender Identity and Expression in Schools - guidance on laws and policies for WA State schools, students and families (OSPI Equity and Civil Rights)

-- LGBT Youth resources from the Centers for Disease Control and Prevention (CDC).
+- LGBTQ Inclusivity in Schools: A Self-Assessment Tool; one of several LGBTQ Youth resources from the Centers for Disease Control and Prevention (CDC).

 - "Resources for Creating a Transgender Inclusive Classroom," ASCD.

 - School Safety Center, OSPI - resources to support LGBTQ students.

 - "Schools in Transition: A Guide for Supporting Transgender Students in K-12 Schools," NEA, ACLU, HRC, NCLR and Gender Spectrum.

 Adolescent Health Services

 Helping students change risk behaviors requires providing information, skills, motivation and access to services.
 Youth in Washington have the right to confidential, youth-friendly sexual health services in the school or community setting.

 - American Public Health Association's Center for School, Health and Education provides resources for and about school-based health centers.